White House Lawyers Discussed Trump Tax Returns With Treasury Department

 The Trump administration has launched several counterattacks.

-One of Trump's personal lawyers, William Consovoy, said that the House Ways and Means Committee "cannot legally request" the information.
+One of Trump's personal lawyers, William Consovoy, has said that the House Ways and Means Committee "cannot legally request" the information.

 Last Sunday, White House acting chief of staff Mick Mulvaney gave a political assessment, saying on Fox News the issue was "already litigated" during the 2016 election.
-"Voters knew the president could have given his tax returns, they knew that he didn't, and they elected him anyway — which or course is what drives the Democrats crazy."
+"Voters knew the president could have given his tax returns, they knew that he didn't and they elected him anyway, which is, of course, what drives the Democrats crazy."

-When asked whether Democrats would ever get access to the president's tax returns, Mulvaney said, "Never.
+When asked whether Democrats would ever get access to the president's tax returns, Mulvaney said: "Never.
 Nor should they."

 But George Yin, a tax law professor at the University of Virginia, said past case law should give the administration no leeway.